 Campbell programming is flexible enough to help with balancing the usages of each pump.
 When one pump is needed, the program can determine which is the "youngest", with the least hours of use, and turn that one ON first, then the next youngest, etc., etc Conversely, if several pumps are running and water levels drop to the first OFF level, the pump with the most hours can be turned off first.

 As we say in a few places of this web site, there is basically no limit to what the Campbell programming can offer your systems.
 If you can think it, we can do it!

 The Campbell system can interface with many, many, kinds of weather sensing equipment.
 The system above monitors conditions at 300 ft up a tower to assist with mosquito control spraying.
 All SCADA systems are intended to give operators information that is needed for decision making.
-In this case, if conditions are not optimal, spraying of expensive chemicals would cost money but produce no results.
+In this case, if conditions are not optimal, spraying of expensive chemicals would cost LOTS of money but produce no results.

 The graphic above is an example of the Campbell RTMC system (Real Time Monitoring and Control) HMI.
 Any information entering the Campbell gear can be represented by this type of "pretty" graphical picture.